 Brewing different kinds of coffee is nothing sorter than an artwork.
-There are many different kinds of espressos, lattes, and other variants of coffee.
+There are many different kinds of espressos, lattes, and other variants.
 So much so that two simple ingredients – espresso and hot water- can make two very different kinds of coffee.
 So what’s the big deal with this Long Black vs Americano debate?

 What is Long black coffee?

-If you are in Australia or New Zealand and find yourself ordering a cup of espresso-based drink, you will most likely be served a Long black.
+If you are in Australia or New Zealand and find yourself ordering an espresso shot, you will most likely be served a Long black.
 Even though the most popular way of consuming a Long Black is hot, it can also be prepared cold and still have the same taste profile.

 The Long black is considered to be an addition to the Australian culture by the migrated Italians.
 Before Australia became home to many Italian migrants, the most popular hot beverage in the country was tea.